gazay/ids_please/README.md

 ## Usage

-This gem works in two modes – you can get real data from social network by http request and page parsing and you can just parse link to social account to find username/id.
-Sometimes username from link can't be used with social network's API, in this case try to get real ID with grab mode.
+This gem works in two modes – you can get real data from social network by HTTP request and page parsing and you can just parse a link to social account to find username/id.
+Sometimes username from link can't be used with social network's API, in this case, try to get real ID with grab mode.

 ### Grabbing data from social account's page

-This functionality works through real http requests, so if you feed it with many links – it can take a while.
+This functionality works through real HTTP requests, so if you feed it with many links – it can take a while.

 As Facebook shows data only from public pages and public groups – in most cases you can't gather data from any profile page.
-Same thing about private `instagram` accounts, profiles and private groups in `vk`.
+Same thing about private `Instagram` accounts, profiles and private groups in `vk`.

-Also you should provide real urls with right protocols.
-For example you will not receive any data from `http://facebook.com/Microsoft`, but from `https://facebook.com/Microsoft` you'll receive all data as in example below:
+Also, you should provide real URLs with right protocols.
+For example, you will not receive any data from `http://facebook.com/Microsoft`, but from `https://facebook.com/Microsoft` you'll receive all data as in example below:

 ```ruby